Learning Agile Swimming: An End-to-End Approach without CPGs: Robotic Fish and Experimental Platform

 \section{Robotic Fish and Experimental Platform}

-This section presents our experimental platform (shown in \cref{fig:platform}) designed to evaluate controllers in real-world scenarios.
-The platform includes a robotic fish operating in Body and/or Caudal Fin (BCF) modes with joint position feedback, a pool for free swimming, and an overhead camera for global vision detection.
-The control algorithm runs on a personal computer, wirelessly sending commands to the robotic fish.
+In this section, we presents the experimental platform designed to evaluate controllers in real-world scenarios, as shown in \cref{fig:platform}.
+The platform includes a robotic fish prototype with joint status feedback, a large pool, and an overhead camera for global vision detection.
+The deployed controller runs on a personal computer, wirelessly sending commands to the robotic fish at \SI{50}{Hz}.